Last updated: 17 October 2020 - Estimated reading time: 11 minutes

 Indeed, for a growing number of public stakeholders and citizens, it's already a day-to-day reality.
 As a result, a revolution in the way that individuals interact with public institutions is underway.

-In this dossier, we'll highlight the five key digital identity trends that are set to shape the landscape in 2020 and beyond.
+In this dossier, we'll highlight the five key digital identity trends set to shape the landscape in 2020 and beyond.

 But first, let's look back at some of the landmarks of 2016-2018 and start with a definition.